 Living and working in a Japanese ski resort

-Compared with experiences of ski resorts in Canada, Europe, Australia and New Zealand, you can expect something a bit different, and special in Japan
+Compared with experiences of ski resorts in Canada, Europe, Australia and New Zealand, Japan is very unique.
+If you work a ski season in Japan you can expect:

 - People: The Japanese culture is quant and completely unforgettable.
 The people are extremely friendly, always helpful, and genuinely happy most of the time.